watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/change-launcher-and-home-screen-text/DOCS.md

 instance.updateLauncherGreetingMessage("I see you're interested in credit cards!
 Let me know if I can help.");
 ```

-4. To change the texts presented on the home screen, use the `updateHomeScreenConfig` instance function.
+4. To change the text elements presented on the home screen, use the `updateHomeScreenConfig` instance function.
 This will change the greeting text, ensure that the home screen is enabled so it can be shown, and change the three buttons that appear on the home screen.
 This will override any home screen that may be set from the web chat integration setup page in Watson Assistant.
 ```javascript
 instance.updateHomeScreenConfig({
   is_on: true,